How’s your trophy cabinet looking?

 So exactly how do you work out which accolades are worthy of the blood, sweat and tears you’ll put in, to construct a decent entry?

-- Think about the awards you’ve seen other people win and consider which of these you have really respected.
+Think about the awards you’ve seen others win and consider which of these you have really respected.
 If they’ve caught your eye, the chances are they’ll also impress your clients and colleagues if you were to win one.

 Then it’s important to look at the entry process.
 Nomination-only awards are great, because you receive an immediate endorsement from a third party.
 But if it boils down to the total number of ‘votes’ you receive (or similar) it can be tough to be crowned the ultimate winner, if you’re not yet a huge brand.